In this article

 How to choose (before the list)#

 Start with the reason you're shopping.
-If you're drowning in tool sprawl — paying for five overlapping subscriptions — the highest-value move is consolidation, not another point tool.
+If you're drowning in tool sprawl, paying for five overlapping subscriptions, the highest-value move is consolidation, not another point tool, and the tool-sprawl statistics show just how common (and expensive) that sprawl has become.
 If you only need better email, buy email.
 If you're an enterprise with a dedicated ops team, the heavy suites earn their cost.
 Three questions settle most decisions:

 Agentic platforms (AI does the work)#

 1. Wysera.
-One $299/month bundle covering marketing (PostWyse), CRM and ops (OpsWyse), and an agent (Wyse) that drafts and executes across both with a human-in-the-loop confirm step.
-Best for SMB and mid-market teams consolidating a stack.
+One flat bundle covering marketing (PostWyse), CRM and ops (OpsWyse), and an agent (Wyse) that drafts and executes across both with a human-in-the-loop confirm step.
+Best for SMB and mid-market teams consolidating a stack, see how it ranks against HubSpot, Zoho, and GoHighLevel in the best all-in-one marketing and sales platforms roundup.
 Where it stops fitting: very large enterprises needing a 1,500-app marketplace.

 3. Customer.io.
 Behavioral, event-driven messaging with strong automation logic.
 Best for product-led teams sending lifecycle messages off real usage data.